Skipping down memory lane:

 - Complementary breakfast; if offered would your family take advantage of this?

 - Would your family prefer the option to cook in your our own kitchen, over costly meals at restaurants?
+Do you need to have a mini fridge?

 - While on vacations does your family tend to snack more then eat out?